ssoelvsten/slides/GUIDELINES.md

   Think about the broader reasoning behind why you are giving this talk: inform/teach, enthuse, sell, or enquire?

-You need to identify yout audience and with that purpose of your talk, before you do anything else.
+Before you do anything else, you need to identify yout audience and with that the purpose of your talk.

 ### Logical Flow